What makes Republic First Bancorp Inc. (FRBK) Stock unique?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Republic First Bancorp Inc. (NASDAQ:FRBK) raised 1.59% to close Friday’s market session at $1.28, higher as compared to yesterday’s close.
-The stock price fluctuated between $1.23 and $1.38 throughout the trading session with the volume trading being 1188496 shares, which represented a significant variation when compared to the three months average volume of 1.14 million shares.
-The firm’s stock price fluctuated 28.00% within the last five trades and 1.59% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -51.70% in the last 6 months and -38.16% was subtracted to its value over the previous 3 months.
-FRBK stock is trading at a margin of 26.82%, 4.87% and -44.35% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Republic First Bancorp Inc. (NASDAQ:FRBK) dipped -0.67% to close Friday’s market session at $1.48, lower as compared to yesterday’s close.
+The stock price fluctuated between $1.45 and $1.50 throughout the trading session with the volume trading being 521407 shares, which represented a significant variation when compared to the three months average volume of 1.19 million shares.
+The firm’s stock price fluctuated 15.62% within the last five trades and 21.31% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -46.95% in the last 6 months and -26.00% was subtracted to its value over the previous 3 months.
+FRBK stock is trading at a margin of 40.98%, 24.03% and -34.10% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored